 Description: The MSAFL1 input monitors the status of the relay contacts of SAFL and SAFS against the circuits that drive these relay coils.
 Bus 2L should be 120 Vac and relay SAFL should be picked only if the doors are locked.
+If on Inspection, direction must be established also.

-- This fault is generated if test point 2L, on the HC-CTL board, measures 120VAC to ground while one of the following is true:

-- 1. Test point SAFLA is OVAC

-- 2. Test point SAFLB is 120VAC

-- 3. Test point MGS, on the HC-CTL board, is OVAC

-- 4. Test point MSAFS1 is 0VAC

-- 5. Safety bus terminal 2S, on the HC-CTL board, is OVAC
+- This fault is generated if test point 2L, on the HC-CTL board, measures 120VAC to ground while one of the following is true: - 1.
+Test point SAFLA is OVAC - 2.
+Test point SAFLB is 120VAC - 3.
+Test point MGS, on the HC-CTL board, is 0VAC - 4.
+Test point MSAFS1 is 0VAC - 5.
+Safety bus terminal 2S, on the HC-CTL-2 board, is OVAC.

-- 6. 2MVM, IDC on the HC-CTL board, is OVAC.

-- This fault is also generated if test point 2L, on the HC-CTL board, measures OVAC and 2MVM, IDC on the HC-CTL board, is 120VAC to ground while all of the following are true:

-- 1. Safety bus terminal 2S, on the HC-CTL board input, is 120VAC

-- 2. Test point MGS is 120VAC

-- 3. Test point MSAFS1 is 120VAC

-- 4. Test point SAFLA is 120VAC

-- 5. Test point SAFLB is OVAC.

-- 1. Check or replace relays SAFL and/or SAFS on the HC-CTL board. - 2.
-Check that IDC terminal 2L on the HC-CTL board connects to IDC terminal 2L on the HC-DVR board - 3.
+- 1. Check or replace relays SAFL and/or SAFS on the HC-CTL-2 board. - 2.
+Check that terminal 2L on the HC-CTL-2 board connects to IDC terminal 2L on the HC-DVR board. - 3.
 Check the wiring of the thermal overload between terminals TO1 and TO2 on the HC-DVR board. - 4.
 Check the wiring of the starter overload between terminal OL1 and OL2 (if present). - 5.
-Replace the HC-CTL board.
+Replace the HC-CTL-2 board.